Randika00/Personal_Information_Management/README.md

 called PIMS is used to collect, show, archive, and report information from a range of plant, business, and control systems.Personal information refers to facts about an individual, such as their name, age, place of residence, phone number, email address, physical description, and information about their parents and kids.You may manage all of the student's personal information, including their passport-size photo, as well as their family and past employers' details.
-From the administration of person details area, users can also add and update persons.
+From the administration of person details area, users can also add and update persons.To create this system, I drew on my knowledge of computer languages like JavaScript, PHP, HTML5, and CSS3, as well as development tools like Visual Studio Code, XAMPP, and Bootstrap, AJAX, and JQuery plugings.